Test-Time Adaptation for Visual Document Understanding: Experiments

 \section{Experiments}

-\minisection{Evaluation metrics.} For entity recognition and key-value extraction tasks, we use entity-level F1 score as the evaluation metric, whereas for the document VQA task, we use Average Normalized Levenshtein Similarity (ANLS) introduced by \cite{anls} (as it is recognized as a better measure compared to accuracy since it doesn't penalize minor text mismatches due to OCR errors).
+\minisection{Evaluation metrics:} For entity recognition and key-value extraction tasks, we use entity-level F1 score as the evaluation metric, whereas for the document VQA task, we use Average Normalized Levenshtein Similarity (ANLS) introduced by \citep{anls} (since it is recognized as a better measure compared to accuracy since it doesn't penalize minor text mismatches due to OCR errors).

-\minisection{Model architecture:} In all experiments, we use \layout architecture which has a 12-layer 12-head transformer encoder with a hidden size of 768.
-Its visual backbone is based on ResNeXt101-FPN, similar to that of MaskRCNN~\cite{maskrcnn}.
+\minisection{Model architecture:} In all of our experiments, we use \layout architecture which has a 12-layer 12-head Transformer encoder with a hidden size of 768.
+Its visual backbone is based on ResNeXt101-FPN, similar to that of MaskRCNN~\citep{maskrcnn}.
 Overall, it has $\sim$200M parameters.
-We note that our approach is architecture independent and hence applicable to any attention-based VDU model.
+We note that our approach is architecture agnostic, and hence applicable to any attention-based VDU model.
 Details on training and hyper parameter tuning are provided in Appendix.

-\minisection{Baselines.} As our method is the first approach proposed for TTA in VDU tasks, there is no baseline to compare directly.
+\minisection{Baselines:} As our method is the first TTA approach proposed for VDU tasks, there is no baseline to compare directly.
 Thus, we adopt TTA and UDA approaches from image classification, as they can be applicable for VDU given that they do not depend on augmentation techniques, contrastive learning, or generative modeling.
-For UDA, we use the baselines \textbf{DANN}~\cite{dann} and \textbf{CDAN}~\cite{cdan} and for TTA, we use the baselines batch normalization \textbf{BN}~\cite{bn,nado2020evaluating}, \textbf{TENT}~\cite{tent}, and \textbf{SHOT}~\cite{shot}.
+For UDA, we use two established and commonly used baselines \textbf{DANN}~\citep{dann} and \textbf{CDAN}~\citep{cdan} and for TTA, we use the baselines batch normalization \textbf{BN}~\citep{bn,nado2020evaluating}, \textbf{TENT}~\citep{tent}, and \textbf{SHOT}~\citep{shot}.
+Details on all the baselines are given in Appendix~\ref{sec:baselines}.
 We also provide \textbf{source-only}, where the model trained on source and evaluated on target without any adaptation mechanism, and \textbf{train-on-target}, where the model is trained (and tested) on target domain using the exact same hyperparameters used for TTA (which are found on the validation set and might not be the most optimal values for target data).
 While these two baselines don't adhere to any domain adaptation setting, they can be regarded as the ultimate lower and upper bound for performance.